heyeveim/ai-fairness-llm/README.md

 - **Evaluation Libraries**: ROUGE, BERTScore, TextBlob
 - **Statistical Analysis**: `scipy`, `statsmodels`, `sklearn`, `pandas`, `matplotlib`
 - **Notebook Environment**: Jupyter Notebook (Python 3.9)

----

-## ✉️ Contact
-For questions or follow-up, feel free to contact the project team.
-*(You can add your email or GitHub here if you want)*